popeindustries/dvlp/README.md

 # dvlp

-**dvlp** is a no-configuration, no-conditionals, no-middleware, no-nonsense **server toolbox** to help you quickly develop for the web.
-You shouldn't have to jump through hoops to get a development web server up and running, and you definitely shouldn't have to ship development-only functionality in your production code. **dvlp** is full of hacks so your code doesn't have to be!
+**dvlp** is a no-configuration, no-conditionals, no-middleware, no-nonsense **server toolkit** to help you quickly develop for the web.
+You shouldn't have to jump through hoops to get a development environment up and running, and you definitely shouldn't have to include development-only functionality in your high-quality production code. **dvlp** is full of hacks so your code doesn't have to be!

 ### Motivation